 Feeding a wide variety of feeds is one way to try to meet the nutritional requirements.
 Live feeds can be varied with diverse commercially prepared feeds.
 This practice will also help prevent animals from eating only one type of feed.
-Fishes that feed at the surface should be fed feeds that float, whereas bottom-dwellers should be fed items that rapidly sink.
+Fish that feed at the surface should be fed feeds that float, whereas bottom-dwellers should be fed items that rapidly sink.
 The feed should be in particles easily ingested by the fish.
 Flaked feeds may be too large for a small-mouthed fish to easily ingest.
 Such feeds can be crushed to enable easy ingestion.
-In contrast, feeding flaked feed to a large fish like an oscar or other cichlid will result in a messy tank, because larger fish cannot easily ingest enough flaked feed to meet their requirements.
+In contrast, feeding flaked feed to a large fish like an oscar or other cichlid will result in a messy tank, given that larger fish cannot easily ingest enough flaked feed to meet their requirements.

 Another consideration is quantity of feed fed.
-Ideally, adult fishes should be fed 3% of their body weight daily for maintenance.
+Ideally, adult fish should be fed 3% of their body weight daily for maintenance.
 Fry and fingerlings can be fed up to 5% of their body weight daily.
 Various types of feeds have dramatically different weights.
 For example, flaked feeds tend to be much lighter than pelleted feeds.
 Pelleted feeds come in different sizes and can be floating or sinking.

 Most aquarium fish should be fed at least daily, except for carnivorous fish that ingest large meals.
 These may be fed once or twice a week.